fabio-garavini/ha-openai-whisper-stt-api/README.md

-# OpenAI Whisper STT Cloud API integration for Home Assistant 🏠🎙️
+# Whisper STT Cloud API integration for Home Assistant 🏠🎙️

-This is a custom integration for using OpenAI cloud speech-to-text API in the Assist pipeline, reducing the workload on the Home Assistant server.
+This HA custom integration lets you use any compatible OpenAI API (OpenAI, GroqCloud, others coming ...) for computing speech-to-text in cloud, reducing workload on Home Assistant server.

+## Sources

+- *OpenAI*
+- *GroqCloud*
+- others coming ...

+## OpenAI

-## Requirements 📖
+### Requirements 📖

 - An OpenAI account 👤  --> You can create one [here](https://platform.openai.com/signup)
 - An `API Key` 🔑 --> You can generate one [here](https://platform.openai.com/api-keys)

+### Models

+- `whisper-1` - At the moment is the only model available, despite the name this is the *whisper-large-v2* model

+## GroqCloud

+### Requirements 📖

+- An GroqCloud account 👤  --> You can create one [here](https://console.groq.com/login)
+- An `API Key` 🔑 --> You can generate one [here](https://console.groq.com/keys)

+### Models

+Currently all GroqCloud Whisper models are free up to 28800 audio seconds per day!

+- `whisper-large-v3`
+- `distil-whisper-large-v3-en` - optimzed version of *whisper-large-v3* **only for english** language

 ## How to install ⚙️